-Trip, as you know, on-screen, explicit sexuality is simply ingrained into pop culture.
+Trip, as you know, on-screen, explicit sexuality is simply engrained into pop culture.
 I’m thinking especially of a popular television series like Game of Thrones, but this is also true of movies — not even to mention the accessibility of explicit pornography.
 So what would you say to Christians who are willing to watch on-screen nudity in an attempt to be “culturally relevant”?

-Well, it is so hard right now, because just kind of this explicit sexuality and nudity and it is every-where.
-Just small example, I was just in the store in my neighborhood yesterday and standing in line and there are just porn magazines just out behind me, not even covered up.
+Well, it is so hard right now because this explicit sexuality and nudity is everywhere.
+Here’s a small example: I was just in the store in my neighborhood yesterday standing in line, and there are just porn magazines out behind me — not even covered up.

-And there were just reasons that we felt like we had to stop, because the stuff that we take in is really not harmless.
+And there were reasons that we felt like we had to stop because the stuff that we take in is really not harmless.
 It really can harm our souls.
 It can provoke lust in our hearts and desires in our hearts.
 And that can lead to even kind of more explicit things.
-And so for me when I think about pop culture and kind of explicit sexuality, it is just not a risk worth taking.
+And so for me when I think about pop culture and explicit sexuality, it is just not a risk worth taking.
 I just don’t want to leave space for that in my life.
-I want to make sure I have space to take those kinds of risks.
+I want to make sure I don’t have space to take those kinds of risks.

 That holiness and set-apartness to be useful for God is a very real thing.
 And so it is good to be relevant.
-I like to keep up with pop culture and I can even think of ways, even as I wrote the book Rise, where I pointed to pop culture.
-I think it strengthened my argument.
-And so I am not in any way saying that doesn’t matter.
-But our souls are far more important and it is just not a risk worth us taking.
+I like to keep up with pop culture, and I can even think of ways, even as I wrote the book Rise, where I pointed to pop culture, and I think it strengthened my argument.
+And so, I am not in any way saying that doesn’t matter.
+But our souls are far more important, and it is just not a risk worth us taking.
 So I would encourage us not to do that and to find other ways to try to be relevant.